10 Security Misconceptions That Lead to Hacking

 Signing up with a security vendor and deploying security solutions is too expensive, my business can’t afford it.
 Can your business afford a cyber attack?

-The average cost of a data breach for an organization is $5.4 million.
+An organization’s average data breach cost is $5.4 million.
 Now try saying, you are saving money.

 Many security solutions are available with extremely affordable Total Cost of Ownership.
 This does not mean that you are going ahead with a solution because it is priced less- the lesser price at times can mean lesser quality as well.
 On the contrary, it means that you are signing up with vendors who have an impressive security history and security experts, and can help you with total application security by integrating different solutions to work with each other seamlessly, to provide you with best suitable and quality security solutions at an affordable price.